jatinsoni08/Java-Practice/README.md

 # Java-Practice
-This repository contains my Java practice work covering core Java fundamentals, object-oriented programming concepts, and the Java Collection Framework.
+This repository contains my Java practice work covering core Java concepts, object-oriented programming, and the Java Collection Framework.

 It is created for learning, hands-on practice, and interview preparation.

-Current focus areas:
+Current topics covered:
 - ArrayList with custom objects
-  • Storing user-defined objects
   • Understanding the role of equals() in indexOf()
-- HashSet basics
+- Set interface basics
-  • No duplicate elements
-  • One null value allowed
-  • Element lookup using contains()
-  • Iteration without index-based access

-More internal working concepts will be added as learning progresses.
+  • HashSet behavior (no duplicates, one null, no order)
+- Object ordering in Java
+  • Comparable for natural ordering (sorting logic inside the class)
+  • Comparator for custom ordering (sorting logic outside the class)

+Examples focus on understanding real-world behavior of Java collections and best practices used in applications.